- Cover Letter

 Do your research – find out what employers are hiring, learn about their companies, and make contacts within the company.

-Register on Career Connect, on the Career Services website, and bridge the gap between UND students, graduates and employers.
-Career Connect is a database in which employers post job openings for UND students to directly apply.
-Employers may also search for students who match their criteria IF the student has allowed the employer access to their resume.
-Call 701.777.3904 or click here to find out more information under the “Student” section.
+Set up a profile on Handshake, on the Career Services website, and bridge the gap between UND students, graduates and employers.
+Handshake is a database in which employers post job openings for UND students to directly apply.
+Employers may also search for students who match their criteria IF the student has allowed the employer access to their profile.
+Call 701.777.3904 or click here to learn more about Handshake.

 If you have interest in a company and you see a notice stating an Information Session has been scheduled – plan to attend.
 There is no better way to find out more about a potential employer and to make a contact within the company.
 Ask questions and follow-up with the recruiter with a note the following day.
 Many recruiters are looking for students in all majors, so if you think you are qualified, explore this opportunity in Career Services.